nabilasalsabilaa/MariSehat-Covid-19/README.md

 # MariSehat-Covid-19
-This is final report of Independent Study at Microsoft Indonesia Learning Track Data and AI
+This is MariSehat Covid-19 Dashboard that i'm create for Capstone Project Independent Study at Microsoft Indonesia Learning Track Data and AI